Ice hockey: Body checking

 The Svenska damhockeyligan (SDHL), known as the Swedish Women's Hockey League in English, announced in 2022 that it would include body checking during its 2022–23 season, but would maintain a prohibition on open-ice hits.
 The new program also applies to the Damettan, Sweden's second-tier women's league.

+In a survey conducted in 2024 by Lund University of players in the SDHL, 88 percent of those surveyed said that they were in favour of body checking, and 64 percent said that it would not cause more injuries.

 The Professional Women's Hockey League, the highest level of women's professional hockey, which debuted in 2024, also allows body checking.
 The PWHL rule-book outlines that body checking is permissible "when there is a clear intention of playing the puck or attempting to 'gain possession' of the puck", which is allowed principally along the boards.
 League executive Jayna Hefford has stated that body checking was included at the behest of players, and the league's physicality drew positive reviews when the league began play in January 2024.

+As of July 2026, the NCAA is weighing a proposal that would clarify the rules around body checking in women's hockey and expand the scenarios where checking is allowed.
+According to the suggested revision, this is to support "more uniform rule enforcement nationally while maintaining the women’s game’s emphasis on skill, puck possession, positioning, and player safety."
+Because the top women's professional leagues allow body checking, this change may be to better prepare players to enter more physical leagues.

 Leagues and championships

 The following is a list of professional ice hockey leagues by attendance: